 Professor Mark Osteen

 Childhood and adolescence are modern inventions.
-Building upon that fact, this course explores how the literature of the past two centuries has depicted childhood, adolescence and early adulthood.
+Building upon that fact, this course explores how the literature of the past two centuries has portrayed growing up.
 Among the questions we ask in the course are the following: what trials do children and adolescents endure on their way to adulthood?
 How do adolescents respond to authority?
 How do unusual people (such as disabled youths) challenge or confirm our definitions of normality?
 Is coming of age the same across different cultures?
 In some cases we will pair texts to show the contrasts and similarities between the sensibilities, styles, and subjects of disparate eras.
-Readings will include William Wordsworth’s poems, Mary Shelley’s Frankenstein, Hardy’s Far From the Madding Crowd or Dickens’s Great Expectations, short stories by James Joyce and Alice Munro, and a selection of recent novels, such as Mark Haddon’s The Curious Incident of the Dog in the Night-Time, David Mitchell’s Black Swan Green, Yann Martel’s Life of Pi, and Margaret Atwood’s Oryx and Crake.
+Readings will include William Wordsworth’s poems, Mary Shelley’s Frankenstein, Hardy’s Far From the Madding Crowd, short stories by James Joyce and Alice Munro, and a selection of recent novels, such as Mark Haddon’s The Curious Incident of the Dog in the Night-Time, David Mitchell’s Black Swan Green, Yann Martel’s Life of Pi, Ian McEwan’s The Children Act, and Margaret Atwood’s Oryx and Crake.
 We’ll also view and analyze film versions of selected texts.

 Each student will write a research paper and give an oral presentation.
 Students will also write two brief papers in which they reflect on their own identities, disabilities and confrontations with authority.
 Finally, students will have the privilege of completing a midterm and a comprehensive final exam.

 Despite seeming to be two disciplines quite distinct from each other, American literature and American science have, according to one scholar, “permeable boundaries.”
 This class will investigate the interconnections enabled by that permeability, examining the interrelationships and mutual influences in literature and science.
-From Poe’s purloined letter, to the evil computer Hal 9000, to Mumbo Jumbo’s jazz virus, we will explore together the ways in which literature and science reckon with each other, especially as both disciplines become increasingly dominated by discourses of information.
-Primary texts include works by Benjamin Franklin, Herman Melville, Jorge Luis Borges, and Ishmael Reed as well as the films 2001 and Moon.
-Secondary texts include historical accounts and works of literary criticism.
-Over the course of the semester, we will explore the ways in which literature intervenes in the discourse of the sciences, structuring and shaping it, yet always maintains a connection to the human.
+Over the course of the semester, we will explore the ways in which literature intervenes in the discourse of the sciences, structuring and shaping it, yet always maintaining a connection to the human.

 MW 3-4:15 MW 4:30-5:45